UU-ER/NIST_Fitting/README.md

 # Motivation:
 downloads and fits suitable gas isotherm model for CH4, CO2, N2 from NIST database
 # How to setup:
-1- select the folder of the desired gas (CH4, CO2, N2)
+1.select the folder of the desired gas (CH4, CO2, N2)
-2- run the main_program.m file
+2.run the main_program.m file

 # Recommended Citation:
 affliated to the group of Dr.Matteo Gazzani, Copernicus Institute of Sustainable Development, Utrecht, Netherlands